ThatOneGuyWithOver12kHoursInTerraria/FNF-Chart-Player/README.md

 ## 5. Special Notes

-Any string found in the 4th element of a Matt section note (or `type` field of a base FNF note if present) is treated as a special note type.
+Any string found in the 4th element of a Matt or Doors section note (or `type` field of a base FNF note if present) is treated as a special note type.
+Empty strings are ignored.

 Default always-hit: `bullet`.
 Prompted (you decide): `death`, `poison`, plus any newly discovered names.